What is International Freight?

 The carriers, freight forwarders, logistics managers, and other supply chain professionals who handle international freight shipping play a key role in keeping the world economy running, supplying both businesses and, ultimately, consumers.

-First, let’s cover the key terms and concepts you need to know when moving cargo internationally.
+First, let’s cover the key terms and concepts you need to know when moving involves loading cargo internationally.

 International Freight Shipping: Modes

 You’ll have a couple of different modes to choose from when shipping your cargo internationally.
 Each has its pros and cons, so select carefully.
-Additionally, to get your cargo all the way from origin to destination, you’ll likely leverage several of these modes, so it’s good to be familiar with all of them:
+Additionally, to get your cargo all the way from origin to destination, you’ll likely leverage several methods of intermodal freight, so it’s good to be familiar with all of them:

 Air Freight